ocaml-sf/learn-ocaml-corpus/exercises/tree_iterators/descr.md

 the generic equality function `(=)` to compare two elements of type `'a`.

+*Note.* If the sequences `xs` and `ys` differ at some point, say at their `i`-th elements, then they must not be evaluated further than that; that is, the `i+1`-th element of either sequence must never be requested.

 ## Testing whether two trees have the same fringe

 **Question 6.**